Bio individuality – have ya heard of it? Probably not.

 So let’s dig into what bio individuality even means and why you should be considering it when evaluating your own wellness and nutrition.

 Please refer to my disclaimer – I am not a licensed medical professional, so always check with your doctor first before making any changes to your diet or lifestyle!
+I am working on my Integrative Nutrition health coaching certification, but you should always consult with a medical professional when it comes to dietary advice.

 Bio individuality is a belief that we are all different.
 Not just in our personalities – but literally in our gut.
-Which means our culture’s “one size fits all
+Which means our culture’s “one size fits all attitude is actually just wrong.

 Our individual microbiome is just that – individual.